 Start with these questions:

 Consider an API latency spike from 100ms to 2000ms.
-Facts gathered:
+The facts reveal a pattern:

 Now you have an interpretation you can test: database maintenance degraded read performance.
 Check what the maintenance window did, verify query performance, and confirm the correlation.